HongruiTang/RePaint-reimplementation/README.md

 In code/repaint.py, you can specify different `resample_steps` and `jump_length` when creating the RePaint scheduler.
 We have provide some example masks in the data/mask directory which you can use directly.
 You are encouraged to create your own mask to evaluate the RePaint algorithm.

+The generated images will be found in the /generated folder.

 ## Results/Insights